zahedaziz/DDK.REST.API.CLIENT/docs/setup/environment.md

 ## How to create environment file

-Create a copy of example.env file
+Create a copy of example.env file.
+Can use the same file instead of copy new one.
+Dont need to copy.

 ```
 $ cp docker/example.env .env